GULPS: Two-Qubit Gate Synthesis via Linear Programming for Heterogeneous Instruction Sets: Segmented Cartan trajectories

+These constraints assemble into a linear program (LP) over the intermediate invariants $C_1, \dots, C_{n-1}$, and in some cases the gate parameters as well.
+The form of $x$ depends on whether the ISA is discrete or continuous.

-\item \textbf{Fixed Sentence, Discrete ISA.}\\ In this case, each basis gate \(G_i\) is selected from a known discrete set \(\mathcal{G}\), and the complete sentence \((G_1,\dots,G_n)\) is specified in advance.
-The LP then solves solely for the intermediate invariants:
+\paragraph{Discrete ISA, fixed sentence} When each $G_i$ is drawn from a discrete set $\mathcal{G}$ and the sentence $(G_1, \dots, G_n)$ is fixed in advance, the gate monodromies are constants.
+Only the intermediate invariants are unknown: